Welcome friends! Today I’m sharing the best places in the Mission District of San Francisco for your engagement photos!

 After careful consideration, I think Linda Street is the most beautiful street in the Mission.
 The houses are just adorable and the colors are to die for.
-At the right time of year, you get the prettiest bougainvillea.
+At the right time of year (basically around early-mid summer, it has a long flowering period!), you get the prettiest bougainvillea.
 The best place to start is on 18th close to the Women’s Building.

 What to put into Google Maps: Linda Street, San Francisco, CA